newrelic/infra-integrations-sdk/docs/tutorial.md

 This method of fetching data, shown above is not very efficient.
 You will want to fetch a set of data all at once, but this example just shows how to use the `SetMetric` function and the source types.

 ### Configuration of the integration (for metrics)
 Let's look now at the definition file of the redis integration.
-In the file _redis-definition.yml_ under _command_ you can specify common arguments for all instances (that you will define in the config file) that you want to monitor.
+In the file _myorg-redis-definition.yml_ under _command_ you can specify common arguments for all instances (that you will define in the config file) that you want to monitor.
 In this case we have just one common argument: `--metrics`.
 ```yml
 name: com.custom.redis
 description: Reports status and metrics for redis service